fhferreira/midas/PROPOSAL.md

  ->butNot()->question4($params)
  ->ask();

- // Finally, you can use closures to order comparrisons
+ // Finally, you can use closures to order comparisons
  $midas->is($data)
    ->opperation(function($a){
       return $a->question1($params)->and('question2')->ask()